segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 Use the following relationship, parameters, and examples to help you relate entities.

 > warning ""
-> Snowflake schemas are case sensitive, so you'll need to reflect the uppercase schema, table, and column names based on how you have them in Snowflake.
+> Snowflake schemas are case sensitive, so you'll need to reflect the schema, table, and column names based on how you case them in Snowflake.

 #### Relate Entity to Profile